zhumingyi94/mingyi-blog/content/index.md

 **Github:** https://github.com/zhumingyi94

 ## My interest
 I’m a 21-year-old student from Vietnam, majoring in Artificial Intelligence.
-I enjoy STEM, not in a romanticized way, but like someone trying to build a relationship — one that takes time, struggle, and the occasional breakup due to distractions like anime, fast food, video games, or just… life.
+I enjoy STEM, not in a romanticized way, but like someone trying to build a relationship,  the kind that takes time, struggle, and the occasional breakup due to distractions like anime, fast food, video games, or just… life.

 This blog is one way I stay grounded and focused.

+### Coding
+I’ve built projects across both **Software Engineering** and **Artificial Intelligence**, often blending practical needs with theoretical curiosity.
+But more than just coding, I’m driven by a belief:

+> **The future belongs to those who explore what's radically new — not just what's better, but what's different.**

+I’m especially drawn to areas like **Reinforcement Learning** and **Representation Learning**, because I believe they’ll become the cognitive backbone of intelligent systems.
+To me, these aren’t just tools — they’re glimpses into how intelligence, adaptation, and memory might really work at scale.

+Beneath it all, I see **Information Theory** not just as math, but as *the physics of understanding* - a framework that quietly governs learning, perception, even meaning itself.

+This blog is where I test those ideas out: through experiments, half-finished thoughts, and projects that stretch the limits of what I understand.
+If you're into that kind of exploration too - WELCOME TO THIS BLOG.

+### Mathematics
+At first, I thought math was just... interesting — abstract puzzles that were fun to play with.
+But after diving deep into **Representation Learning** (especially tensor-based methods), I’ve come to believe that **mathematics is humanity’s most powerful tool for understanding the world**.

+The more I learn, the more surprised I am by how much structure, symmetry, and *meaning* emerges from math — especially when working with things like **manifolds**, **decompositions**, and **invariance principles**.
+These aren’t just tricks to optimize models — they reveal *how information flows*, *how systems interact*, and *how patterns emerge*.

+One of the most beautiful realizations I’ve had:
+Even something as simple as **commutativity** in a sum isn't just arithmetic.
+It's a deep idea about how we can *aggregate multiple pieces of information into a single, coherent form* while preserving symmetry.
+That’s not just math - that’s a **lens**.

+Now, I'm working on **tensor decomposition problems** which I try to find efficient ways to represent high-dimensional data using low-rank structures.
+It's a strange but fascinating world where geometry, linear algebra, and machine learning all collide.

+I’m also exploring some AI-related stuff, especially around **representation learning** and model compression.
+But to be honest... what I *really* want to do is **Reinforcement Learning** 😢 because I stronly believe that only through RL you can push agents to learn, adapt, and even sacrifice if needed.
+There’s something deeply beautiful about an agent discovering how to act - not by memorizing, but by living.

+So yeah, if you’re into tensors, RL, or building weird cognitive systems from scratch, let’s talk.

 ### Design
 I enjoy designing and creating anything that feels visually meaningful - whether it's sleek, minimalist, or just something that resonates emotionally.
 I’m still very much an amateur, and most of my work is just for fun or personal use.